GLOBAL MARKETS-Wall Street's Fed headache lingers as stocks mixed, Treasuries gain

 By Lawrence Delevingne

-Stocks fell sharply in Asia and Europe too, with Wall Street's technology-heavy Nasdaq having plunged more than 3% the previous day.
+Stocks fell sharply in Asia and Europe too after Wall Street's technology-heavy Nasdaq index plunged more than 3% on Wednesday.

 Minutes from the Fed's December meeting had shown that a tight jobs market and unrelenting inflation could require the U.S. central bank to raise rates sooner than expected and begin reducing its overall asset holdings.